 • Apply Doppler principles and hemodynamics to the assessment of valvular heart disease and the systematic assessment of prosthetic valves;

-• Utilize the proper technique for the assessment and clinical application of diastolic function of the heart;
+• Utilize the proper technique for the assessment and clinical application of diastolic function;

 • Describe clinical applications of stress echocardiography;

-• Recognize the potential of new technology in the field of echocardiography, including 3D imaging and strain imaging
+• Recognize the role of new technology in the field of echocardiography including 3D and interventional echo and strain imaging;